 Some people refer to these secrets as skeletons in the closet.
 But are all secrets that bad?
 What about surprise parties or guilty pleasures?
 Do you really need to share your love of eating cake at midnight with your partner or spouse?

 What about those bigger secrets — like drug or alcohol addiction or breaking the law in some way?
 Can these types of secrets hurt a person both physically and emotionally?
 The answer is a resounding, yes.

 What should you do if a secret you’ve been keeping is causing you physical or emotional stress?
-The simple answer is…consider getting it off of your chest.
+The simple answer is to consider getting it off your chest.
 Telling your secret may make you feel better.
 But it’s important to weigh the decision before unburdening yourself.

 So how do you tell the difference between the kind of secret you should keep and the kind you shouldn’t?
-Here’s a good rule of thumb used by many experts: the kind of secrets that shouldn’t be kept are those that allow us to behave in a way that causes harm to others or to ourselves – keeping these kind of secrets allows the detrimental behavior to continue.
+Here’s a good rule of thumb used by many experts: the kind of secrets that shouldn’t be kept are those that allow us to behave in a way that causes harm to others or to ourselves.
+Keeping these kind of secrets allows the detrimental behavior to continue.

-On a less serious note, I do have a few “smaller” secrets that I am willing to share with you:
+On a less serious note, I do have a few “smaller” secrets I am willing to share with you: